Anjar, Gujarat

-Anjar is a town, township and municipality of the Kachchh district in the state of Gujarat, India.
+Anjar is a town, township and municipality of the Kachchh district (Kutch)in the state of Gujarat, India.
 Founded in 650 AD, Anjar is a culturally diverse town of historic importance in the region.
 It is home to several historic religious temples, including the Jesal-Toral Shrines built in honour of a fourteenth century couple, whose lives inspired works of art and cinema.
 The town was devastated by several earthquakes, including the 1819 Rann of Kutch earthquake and 2001 Gujarat earthquake.
 In recent years, Anjar has become a hub of manufacturing activity.

 History

 The foundation and early history of the town is unclear, due to a lack of written evidence and documentation.
 Popular folklore suggests a group of settlers led by Ajay Pal Chauhan (also called Ajepal) – the brother of the king of neighbouring Ajmer – arrived in Anjar in 650 AD (Samvat 707).
-Soon after, Ajay Pal devoted his life to asceticism after his Chauhan clan was defeated by Muslim Rajputs.
-At different points in history, the town was ruled by the Chauhan, Chaulukya, Vaghela and Chawda, as well as the Jadeja, who gained control of the entire Kutch region.
+At different points in history, the town was ruled by the Chauhan, Chaulukya, Vaghela and Chawda, and lastly by the Jadejas, who gained control of the entire Kutch region.
 The town was declared the capital of the Kingdom of Kutch by King Khengarji I in 1545, and was fortified by Deshalji II in the early eighteenth century.
 The fort wall was sixteen feet high and six feet thick.